oddbird/css-sandbox/src/scope/index.md

 That would allow scopes to be re-arranged safely, without any impact on existing specificity rules.

-(Thisw could be combined with either of the above options)
+(This could be combined with either of the above options)

 #### Option 4: Importance-relative layering